syahmi001/Crowd-control-evacuation-robot/README.md

 4. OpenCV version 3+
 5. Python 3

+OpenCV is used on the camera module to detect "signs" or markers that will guide and give instruction to the robot.

 For installation guide for OpenCV3, you can follow the installation guide here: https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/